coreysyms/nuxt_vuejs_wpaip/README.md

 Next we need to create the menus in wordpress.
 This is simple.
 1. Go to Appearance > Menus
 2. Create a new `headerNav` menu, make sure it is named that
-a.
-Associate the pages you would like with that menu, save
+3. Associate the pages you would like with that menu, save
-3. Create a new `footerNav` menu, make sure it is named that
+4. Create a new `footerNav` menu, make sure it is named that
-a.
-Associate the pages you would like with that menu, save
+5. Associate the pages you would like with that menu, save
-4. Now you can navigate to `…/wp-json/wp/v2/initroutes/navigation`
+6. Now you can navigate to `…/wp-json/wp/v2/initroutes/navigation`
-5. You should see a returned object with each nav item for both menus
+7. You should see a returned object with each nav item for both menus

 ## Vue Build Setup